nadinekuo/www/about/releases/ET_2020_05_announcement.md

 % vim: tw=0
 # Release Announcement

-We are pleased to announce the twnentieth release (code name ["Turing"](https://en.wikipedia.org/wiki/Alan_Turing)) of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
+We are pleased to announce the twentieth release (code name ["Turing"](https://en.wikipedia.org/wiki/Alan_Turing)) of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
 The highlights of this release are:

 Two news thorn have been added: